amperser/proselint/README.md

 ### Development

-Proselint is written in Python3.
+Proselint is compatible with both Python 2 and 3.
+New code should preferably be written in Python 3 with an eye towards Python 2 compatibility.

 Once you've cloned the repository and made local changes, you can run

 ```bash
 $ python setup.py develop